 For example, the wirelessHD technology allows you to transmit high-quality video and audio, but it has a limited transmission range, therefore it is best used in places with minimum obstacles.
 WHDI and Wi-Fi technologies, in turn, boast a high transmission range and can transfer signal through walls and other objects, making them ideal for large houses.
 That being said, you should also consider the possible signal power loss when transmitting the signal over long distances.

 Video and Audio Transmission Quality

 An operating range is crucial to know when it comes to digital signal transmission from the transmitter to the receiver without the signal loss.
-If you plan to use your HDMI kit to provide video and audio data transmission between devices located on different floors or at a large distance, then we suggest looking to video senders with the operating range of 100 feet or more.
-If your source and receiver are located close to each other and there is no need to space them far apart, you can easily choose a model with the operating range of up to 30 feet.
+If you're looking for an HDMI kit to transmit video and audio between devices located on different floors or at a large distance, then we suggest you opt for video senders with an operating range of at least 100 feet or more.
+In the meantime, if the source and receiver are located close to each other, and there is no need to space them far apart, you can go for a model with an operating range of up to 30 feet.

 Interfaces and Compatibility

 Typically, all transmitters and receivers included in a video sender kit have HDMI input and output ports to pair with the source and receiving devices.
 The more such ports are available on the kit, the more devices it can wirelessly connect.
 Apart from the main HDMI ports, some models offer Mini USB and USB auxiliary ports, as well as power connectors and 3.5 mm ports for your headphones.
 It is worth mentioning that pairing source devices with receiving ones using the kit may be not only an issue of physical ports available, but also of the operating system installed on your host/source device.
 However, if you use a device other than a PC, laptop or tablet PC as the source, the OS installed is not so important because video senders can be used with almost any device that supports a wireless HDMI connection.